Trust in the Era of Accountability

 There has been a change in the trust balance when dealing with our patients and their concerns over the past few years.
 In the past patients trusted us simply because we possessed a body of knowledge and insight that they did not.
 In turn, we hoped that they would return this trust by following our advice because they sought it out and found it valuable.
 There was an unwritten social contract in the doctor/patient relationship, and there still is.
 But this traditional trust relationship is much less explicit these days.
 Patients have exposure to hundreds of opinions and unlimited access to information on the Internet.
 They are much more able to make informed choices as to how they treat and care for themselves without our expertise.
 Bidirectional trust is now based on a shared relationship and the insight we can offer in interpreting all of their information through the lens of experience and previous exposure to similar patients and problems.
 As we adapt to this new reality, if we adapt to it, our accountability changes.
 It becomes more equal.
 This pillar is the easiest to keep strong because we understand our patient relationship best and practice to perfect it many times each day.

 The second leg of accountability is that of peer to peer.
 Doctors have had trust and assessments of trustworthiness built into our learning from our very first days in medical school.
 We take advice often uncritically from our colleagues on how to best care for some of our most challenging medical dilemmas.
 For the most part we trust their guidance.
 Yet there is variability in trust based on previous experience and individual interactions with our colleagues.
 I may wait longer for my patient to see Dr. Jones because I trust her judgement more, where Dr. Smith may well have the same level of competence but is not seen with the same degree of reliability or integrity.
 I have witnessed a divide in our collective trust over the past few years.
-Some of this is because of system barriers to maintaining a strong medical community of practice (increasing degrees of sub-specialization, siloed locations of practice where hospital and community physicians rarely mix, trust_fall_pc_2701fewer personal connections with our peers), some is related to demands on our time time (no bandwidth to follow up about a patient, an increasing demand for service volume) and some is about a changing professional mix in our work environments.
+Some of this is because of system barriers to maintaining a strong medical community of practice (increasing degrees of sub-specialization, siloed locations of practice where hospital and community physicians rarely mix, fewer personal connections with our peers), some is related to demands on our time time (no bandwidth to follow up about a patient, an increasing demand for service volume) and some is about a changing professional mix in our work environments.
 With effort, though, trustworthiness can be enhanced between peers in this difficult time.
 Our relationships can be nurtured with dialogue, direct and honest communication, and by working side by side on challenging healthcare issues.
 Again, to build better connections we need to increase our trustworthiness.
 We should treat all of our colleagues the way we treat our friends.
 We must support a diversity of ideas and multiple opinions on how to solve a collective problem.
 This will strengthen the second leg of the stool.
 In doing so, we are being accountable.

 A very important third leg of accountability comes from our intersection with the larger health care system.
 This includes the structures that surround our work (hospitals, LHINs, community agencies) and the government that funds it most of it (various Ministries and their leaders, both elected and bureaucratic).
 There has been a huge erosion of the strength of this wooden stool leg recently.
 Some would even go so far as to say that it has rotted completely.
 If we agree that the integrity of the wood itself is poor, then it behooves us to find ways to build in strength and resilience.
 Trustworthiness is hard to assess when you fear that at any time the three tenets of honesty, integrity and reliability are missing.
 Right now this leg needs external bracing: building up the trustworthiness of both sides of the relationship.
 Both providers and system planners must strive for ways to show that each is being honest, acting with integrity and exhibiting reliable competency.
 This will be hard work, especially when our agendas are not the same.
 And it will not happen overnight or all at once.
 Trustworthiness is built up with constant exposure to work done in good faith.
 It involves transparency, patience, careful observation, examination of failures and celebration of success.
 The relationship does not need to be perfect for trustworthiness to be shown, and we should be careful not to read more into each other’s motivations and intentions than is needed.
 But the approach does need to be consistent.
 To succeed at earning trust both doctor and the health system must view each other with open minds and be ready for gestures of cooperation that come with change so that they are not missed when they occur.
 Eventually a fractured unstable stool leg will be replaced with a stronger one made of new hardwood.
 It heals.
 This wood will not be without its knots, but knots don’t necessarily weaken the core of the wood.
 It remains strong despite its imperfections and is much more interesting to look at.
 With earned trust, bilateral accountability is easier to maintain.